 Happy Couples Renew Love

-Fairytales portray love as a one and done deal.
+Fairytales portray love as a one-and-done deal.
 After the prince rescues the princess, the two enter into endless bliss.
 But there is always more to the story.
 Song of Solomon 2:15 says, “Catch the foxes for us, the little foxes, that ruin the vineyards—for our vineyard is in bloom.”

 If you’ve read the Song of Solomon, then you know it’s a love story.
 This book depicts a wonderful intimacy that’s possible in marriage.
 Yet, even the best relationships have challenges.
 The phrase tiny foxes is a metaphor for the pesky little things that get in the way of a connected bond.
 Little foxes make a mess of fruitful vineyards, and when relationship problems linger, they make a mess of the relationship.
 In other words, minor relationship irritations have the potential to become major barriers to connection and joy.

 Happy couples know this and plan ahead.
-By building soft landing into their bond, happy couples create space to renew their love and drive the foxes of negativity out.
+By building soft landings into their bond, happy couples create space to renew their love and drive the foxes of negativity out.
 A primary difference between happy and unhappy couples is that happy couples don’t allow differences to envelop their relationship!

 All Couples Must Renew Love and Grow

-Have you ever seen the sequels to our most famous fairytales?
+Have you ever seen the sequels of our most famous fairytales?
 These include Cinderella 2, The Little Mermaid 2, and Aladdin: The Return of Jafar.
 As a daddy to four girls, I’ve seen them all.
 Yet, the squeals pale in comparison to the originals.

 Watching, Arial, the mermaid fall in love with Eric, a human prince, is captivating.
 Prince Eric’s defeat of the sea witch keeps everyone’s eyes glued to the screen.
 But then comes The Little Mermaid 2.
 In the sequel, we discover Arial and Eric’s relationship is much like ours.
 Sure, they are royalty.
 But over time, their love becomes more mature, less intense, and well—quite ordinary.
 Like us, the couple has,